delcourtfl/vis-network-moving-nodes-on-edges/README.md

 2. Launch `python server.py` to create a small http server.
 3. Open `http://localhost:8000/` in your preferred web browser (no online dependencies).

+(Or just copy one of the two .js file in your project and load it)

 ## Usage

 ```javascript